 Summer Project - Students will complete a minimum of 5 photoshoots over the summer break.
-2 x Study Visit with Location Photoshoots - Students will experience two full days of location photography related to the set themes.
+Study Visit with Location Photoshoots - Students will experience a full day of location photography related to the set themes.

 Personal Project - Students will set themselves a project based on their area of interest in photography.
 Alternative Photography Workshops: Students will respond creatively to workshops on traditional photographic methods such as darkroom photography and cyanotypes.